patrickbwarren/inkscape-survex-export/README.md

 *cs out EPSG:27700

 *begin mossdale_ulsaj89
-*fix entrance 01667 69779 425
+*fix entrance 401667 469779 425
+*entrance entrance
+*equate entrance path4342.0

+*data normal from to tape compass clino

+*begin path4342
+*export 0
+  0   1 1383.46  113  0
+*end path4342

+*end mossdale_ulsaj89
 ```
 Processing this file (`mossdale_ulsaj89.svx`)
-by `cavern` and `3dtopos` gives the same result as above.
+by `cavern` and `3dtopos` gives the same result as above (this may require a
+recent version of survex to handle the `*cs` commands).
 The survex documentation is a bit vague on how to use the `*cs`
 command so this is probably not the only way to do this.